 Manual vendor management tools such as paper forms and spreadsheets cause a number of disruptions like delayed payments, missed discounts, lost opportunities for savings, and strained vendor relationships.

-Automated vendor management tools make the vendor management process smooth and consistent.
-It also offers accurate, advanced insights on contract compliance, expense management, and operational performance reporting.
-An automated vendor management process helps organizations value their vendors by offering them visibility into the process.
+Digital procurement tools like Kissflow Procurement Cloud make the vendor management process smooth and consistent.
+Kissflow offers accurate, advanced insights on contract compliance, expense management, and operational performance reporting.
+Running your vendor management through Kissflow helps you evaluate your vendors by offering you proper visibility into the process.
+Here are some other advantages:

 Whether you are looking to establish a vendor management process from the ground up or you are looking for ways to streamline your existing supplier relationships, a vendor management tool can help you implement your vendor relationship strategy rapidly.

 Looking for a way to implement your vendor relationship management process?
-Take a look at KiSSFLOW and install our pre-defined apps for vendor onboarding, vendor performance management, vendor offboarding, and more to hit the ground running.
+Check out the free Kissflow Procurement Cloud demo today.
+You’ll see how it can transform vendor onboarding, vendor performance management, vendor offboarding, and more to help you take vendor management up a notch.